 She's a powerful advocate for marginalised and vulnerable people, and holds numerous executive board appointments across government.

-For her commitment, Stella was recognised as a South Australian Citizen of the Year and is on the Women's Honour Roll.
+For her commitment, 54-year-old Stella was recognised as a South Australian Citizen of the Year and is on the Women's Honour Roll.